 Understanding Laravel Pipeline

-Pipeline is a design pattern in OOP specifically designed for handling complex mutation of an object where the object is passed through each task (such as passing a pipe) and returns the final transformed object after executing all tasks.
+A pipeline is a design pattern in OOP specifically designed for handling complex mutation of an object where the object is passed through each task (such as passing a pipe) and returns the final transformed object after executing all tasks.

-In other words, the laravel pipeline breaks down the huge complex processes of manipulating objects into smaller individual pieces that are responsible for processing and passing data to the next step.
+In other words, the Laravel pipeline breaks down the huge complex processes of manipulating objects into smaller individual pieces that are responsible for processing and passing data to the next step.
 As a result, the code becomes easier to maintain and reusable.

-Let’s imagine a situation where we are not aware of pipelines, we would normally consider setting up a controller and filter query using conventional if statement.
+Let’s imagine a situation where we are not aware of pipelines, we would normally consider setting up a controller and filter query using a conventional if statement.

 class PostController